Posts

 Image

 The fractal record – like the fossil record that inspired its name – is a record of the ‘different’ (occurrences) of the ‘same’ (object or rule), not only through time - as in the fossil record - but through the present, the now.
 It is a record of the where?
 The examples - at all scales.
-This is to say, that the fossil record is actually a fractal record - that traces the path of bones through time.
-The fractal record is based laws of fractality (which I will release soon), and m ost importantly, on the principle of ceteris paribus - setting all else constant.
-In this state the only thing discernible, or true, is the object, as demonstrated below in the Koch snowflake development and the crator-scape.
-Of course the fractal record is the foundation of language, knowledge, and science; it is universality.
+This is to say that the fossil record is actually a fractal record - that traces the path of bones through time.
+The fractal record is based on laws of fractality (which I will release soon) and, most importantly, on the principle of ceteris paribus - setting all else constant.
+In this state, the only thing discernible, or true, is the object, as demonstrated below in the Koch snowflake development and the creator-scape.
+Of course, the fractal record is the foundation of language, knowledge, and science; it is universality.
 And I have great plans for it.
 Used correctly, we shall see that the discovery of the fractal was one of our great discoveries.

 Pareto Efficiency, fractal